java-wanted/jupik/03-oop/OOP.md

 - Create classes to represent triangles and rectangles.
 The former has the third parameter, c, the length of the third side.

+In Java, if it is requested to prohibited creation of instances of a class, the such class could be defined with the modifier *abstract*.
+Some operations of an abstract class could be declared with this modifier also.
+If so, non-abstract sublasses of this class MUST define such operations.

+In Java, if a class is defined with the modifier final, it is prohibited to create instances of this class.
+Overloading of an operation in sub-classes could be prohitined with this modifier also.